mwerezak/arena/README.md

 # arena
-RPG combat engine inspired by RuneQuest
+RPG combat engine inspired by the RuneQuest PnP ruleset

 A somewhat old project that I'm not working on anymore.
 I'm releasing the source code to the public in case anyone finds it useful.